ocaml/ocaml.org/data/tutorials/language/0it_05_imperative.md

 **`begin … end` expressions**

-In Ocaml `begin … end` and parenthesis are the same.
+In OCaml, `begin … end` and parentheses are the same.

 Imagine we want to write a function that:
 1. Has an `int` reference parameter containing value _n_